-On January 21, 2013, a total of 62,091 warrants (giving effect of the share consolidation (note 9)) were granted as part of units in a private placement transaction (note 9).
+On January 21, 2013, a total of 62,091 warrants (giving effect of the share consolidation (note 10)) were granted as part of units in a private placement transaction (note 10).
 These warrants will expire on January 20, 2015.
 Of the total granted, 60,291 warrants have an exercise price denominated in Canadian dollars and are accounted for using marked-to-market accounting policy.
 The remaining 1,800 warrants were granted to agents for services provided for a capital raising transaction and have an exercise price denominated in Canadian dollars but are not classified as a financial liability of the Company.
 The initial fair value of these warrants have been recognized as a share issuance costs and included in contributed surplus.

-Warrants Outstanding Weighted Average Exercise Price (Cdn\$) Balance - March 31, 2014 and September 30, 2014 62,091 \$10.00
+Warrants Outstanding Weighted Average Exercise Price (Cdn\$) Balance - March 31, 2014 and December 31, 2014 62,091 \$10.00

-The changes in the fair market value of the financial liability of the warrants for the six months ended September 30, 2014 and the year ended March 31, 2014 were as follows:
+The changes in the fair market value of the financial liability of the warrants for the nine months ended December 31, 2014 and the year ended March 31, 2014 were as follows:

-Derivative liability - warrants Derivative warrant liability - March 31, 2013 \$ 71,071 Fair market value change (69,743) Derivative warrant liability - March 31, 2014 \$ 1,328 Fair market value change (1,328) Derivative warrant liability - September 30, 2014 \$ - a.
-Authorized share capital
+Derivative liability - warrants Derivative warrant liability - March 31, 2013 \$ 71,071 Fair market value change (69,743) Derivative warrant liability - March 31, 2014 \$ 1,328 Fair market value change (1,328) Derivative warrant liability - December 31, 2014 \$ - a.
+Authorized share capital b.
+Reconciliation of changes in share capital